Jo5629/jo5629-lockbox/README.md

 ```

 - `lockbox.functions.sha2_256(input)`.
 Returns `boolean, hash`.
+  - This function should be replaced by `minetest.sha256(data, [raw])` if you are using Minetest 5.9.0 or later.
   - Function used for producing a hash.
   - `input` is a string.
   - `hash` is a hexadecimal string.